 6.0 Allocation of Proceeds from Sale or Disposal of Excess or Surplus Materials

 Except as otherwise provided in subsection A, proceeds from the disposition of excess and surplus materials shall be retained by the Surplus Property Management Office.

 State governmental units, except the Department of Public Safety pursuant to A.R.S.
-41-1713(B)(6), that originally purchased a material with general fund monies shall not be reimbursed for its transfer or sale.
+41-1713(B)(6), that originally purchased material with general fund monies shall not be reimbursed for its transfer or sale.

-State Governmental units that originally purchased a material with special fund monies, such as revolving, dedicated or federal funds; or funds received from any material disposed of SPMO for eligible donees with the Federal Donation Program, shall be reimbursed, less SPMO's fee, for its transfer or sale according to the following schedule:
+State Governmental units that originally purchased material with special fund monies, such as revolving, dedicated, or federal funds; or funds received from any material disposed of SPMO for eligible donees with the Federal Donation Program, shall be reimbursed, less SPMO's fee, for its transfer or sale according to the following schedule:

-The SPMO shall collect a fee for direct transfer of excess or surplus material as identified in Section 2.2.
+The SPMO shall collect a fee for the direct transfer of excess or surplus material as identified in Section 2.2.
 The balance of the sale price shall be reimbursed to the transferring agency.

 Reimbursements of non-direct transfer of state and eligible donee's excess or surplus materials shall be as follows:

 A. No reimbursement if sale proceeds for an item are less than $50.00.

 B. Reimbursement at the rate of not less than 70% of the sale proceeds for an item selling for a price greater than $50.00.